MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-B-Taking-Possession-Transportation-Sale-Purchase-Barter-Exportation-Importation-Wildlife-Plants/part-17-Endangered-Threatened-Wildlife-Plants/subpart-I-Interagency-Cooperation/section-17.95.md

 ![](/graphics/er04de08.023.gif)Hawaiian picture-wing fly (*Drosophila neoclavisetae*)

 (1) Critical habitat is depicted for County of Maui, island of Maui, Hawaii, on the map below.
-The maps provided are for informational purposes only.
+The map provided is for informational purposes only.

 (2) The primary constituent elements of critical habitat for *Drosophila neoclavisetae* are: